markmead/blog/posts/alpinejs-shopify-add-to-cart.md

 ---
-title: Shopify Add to Cart with Alpine JS
+title: How to Add to the Shopify Cart with Alpine JS
-description: Easily create an autogrowing textarea with Alpine JS.
+description: Use Alpine JS to add to the Shopify cart without a page refresh.
 date: 2021/12/10
 tags: [alpinejs, javascript, shopify]
 ---